MikeHorn-git/Arch-Osint/README.md

 -r     Install resources.
 -m     Install miscellaneous features.
 ```

+# 🏛️ Pros
+* Aur based packages are binary one.
+No build from source for quicker update.
+* Based on archlinux and blackarch repository.
+* Bash installer scripts with options.
+For build a VM from scratch or add to an existence system.
+* Custom experience and features.
+* Disk space optimized.
+* Hardened OS.
+* Osint tools arsenal from various categories and fields.
+* Osint bookmarks resources.
+* Osint guides and lists resources.
+* OVA VM.
+* Package Manager are Pacman and Pip3 only.
+* Pip3 limited usage for dependencies and tools.
+* Python dependencies are from Pacman / Aur.
+* Tools related to Osint for better experience like Privacy, Forensics and many more.

 # 🛠️ +100 Tools
 * [Amass](https://github.com/owasp-amass/amass)                         - In-depth attack surface mapping and asset discovery.